First Kid

-First Kid is a 1996 American slapstick comedy film directed by David Mickey Evans and starring Sinbad and Brock Pierce.
+First Kid is a 1996 American slapstick comedy film directed by David Mickey Evans and starring Sinbad.
 It was mostly filmed in Richmond, Virginia.

 Plot

-Sam Simms is a Secret Service agent assigned by his superior, Wilkes, to protect President Paul Davenport's rebellious 13-year-old son, Luke Davenport, after Luke's behavior causes another agent, Woods, to be replaced for mistreating Luke in front of media cameras.
+Sam Simms is an ambitious Secret Service agent assigned by his superior, Wilkes, to protect President Paul Davenport's rebellious 13-year-old son, Luke Davenport, after Luke's behavior causes another agent, Woods, to be replaced for mistreating Luke in front of media cameras.
 Simms sees this assignment as undesirable, but a possible stepping stone to protecting the President.
 He fails to connect with the boy at first, and Luke continues to misbehave.

-After seeing Luke get beat up by the school bully, Rob, Luke's parents punish him, even though he didn't start the fight.
+After seeing Luke get beat up by the school bully, Rob MacArthur, Luke's parents punish him, even though he didn't start the fight.
 Because of the re-election, they can't risk Luke going out in public for a month while his parents are on the campaign trail.
-Simms feels sorry for him - he had felt alone as a teenager, too (he lost his father in Vietnam while his mother worked 2-3 jobs to financially support him) - and they become friends.
+Simms feels sorry for him - he had felt alone as a teenager, too (he lost his father in Vietnam while his mother worked several jobs to financially support him) - and they become friends.
 Simms, a former boxer, agrees to sneak Luke out against the wishes of his parents and teach him how to fight.

-Meanwhile, Luke agonizes over asking the cutest girl, Katie, to the school dance, which he finally does successfully with Simms's help.
+Meanwhile, Luke agonizes over asking the cutest girl, Katie Warren, to the school dance, which he finally does successfully with Simms's help.
 However, while Simms and Luke are practicing some moves for the dance, the Secret Service director Morton tells them that they can't go to the dance due to an emergency lockdown.
 A duffel bag left unattended on the sidewalk outside the main entrance is being investigated by the bomb squad.
 Simms, breaking the rules, takes Luke to the dance.
 There, Rob tries to attack Luke again while Simms is distracted, but this time, Luke puts him down.